-Just a few hours away from Manila is Corregidor Island, regarded as one of the Philippines’ last military strongholds.
+Just a few hours away from Manila is Corregidor Island, regarded as one of the Philippines’ last military strongholds and a major landmark in the Philippines.
 During the American occupation, Corregidor was fortified with coastal artillery to defend the entrance of Manila Bay from enemy ships.

 A day tour in Corregidor consists of visits to sites such as the Battery Way, Battery Hearn, and the Pacific War Memorial which was built in honor of all the Filipino and American soldiers who fought during World War II.

-Manila may greet you with skyscrapers, giant malls, and horrendous traffic, but set aside time to visit Rizal Park.
+Manila may greet you with skyscrapers, giant malls, and horrendous traffic, but set aside time to visit Rizal Park, one of the Philippines' iconic landmarks.
 This vast 60-hectare urban park, with manicured gardens and a dancing fountain, is truly one of the most historical places in Manila.